hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-1.0.md

 - However, this approach assumes that the learning of the privacy-preserving model is performed by a trusted entity.
   This is where FPC 1.0 comes in: It is perfectly matched to perform this role, ensuring the integrity of the computation as well as the confidentiality of the training data related information exchanged during training.
 - More specifically, the participating hospitals would compute separate teacher models locally on their own data and send the resulting model encrypted and signed to the chaincode.
-  The chaincode would authenticate and validate the teacher models based on parameters apriori agreed and built into the chaincode, accumulate and record the submission in the ledger and, once sufficient inputs are received, will perform privately inside the chaincode the final student model computation.
+  The chaincode would authenticate and validate the teacher models based on parameters a priori agreed and built into the chaincode, accumulate and record the submission in the ledger and, once sufficient inputs are received, will perform privately inside the chaincode the final student model computation.
-  Lastly, it will publish the resulting model, e.g., via put_public_state,on the ledger.
+  Lastly, it will publish the resulting model, e.g., via `put_public_state`, on the ledger.
 - Additionally, FPC 1.0 could be used to further strengthen the security by requiring also that the teacher-model computation at the hospitals are run as FPC chaincode, ensuring that only vetted and unmodified training programs can participate in the algorithm, and allowing also the inclusion of mechanisms to foil possible Adversarial Machine Learning attacks.

 This solution allows to build an efficient solution and doing so in a natural way, based on a rich and familiar development environment.